 - Obtained complete victory on appeal for Current Media, LLC and former Vice President Al Gore in an action that involved the novel claim of “idea submission” of a business idea.

-- Currently representing the heirs of a holocaust survivor in a federal court action brought against a Spanish state-owned museum for the restitution of a Camille Pissarro painting that was looted by the Nazis.
+- Represented the heirs of a holocaust survivor in a federal court action brought against a Spanish state-owned museum for the restitution of a Camille Pissarro painting that was looted by the Nazis.

 Representation of Lawyers and Law Firms